Returning User Verification

 - OTP does not prove: Age, identity, or anything else.

-The actual proof always comes from the underlying verification credential (ID scan, facial age estimation, etc.).
+The actual proof always comes from the underlying verification credential, such as a verified ID scan or mobile driver's license.
 The OTP is a gate that ensures only the rightful owner of the email can access the credential linked to it.

 Next steps